Omar Ahmed (businessman)

-Omar Ahmed is a Pakistani mixed martial arts executive, former kick-boxer, and the current President of the Pakistan Mixed Martial Arts Federation (PAKMMAF).
+Omar Ahmed is a Pakistani mixed martial arts executive, former kick-boxer, security specialist and businessperson.
+He is the President of the Pakistan Mixed Martial Arts Federation (PAKMMAF), Director for South Asia on the International Mixed Martial Arts Federation (IMMAF), and a member of the IMMAF Police Sports Commission.

-Background
+Early life and education

+Omar received his education in London, where he completed master's degrees in Strategic Communication, and Security and Risk Management.

+Career

+Omar founded Train2Secure, which served as a security contractor for the 2012 London Olympics.
+He later moved to Pakistan, where he led Parwest Security, one of Pakistan's largest private security enterprises, where he was involved in high-risk operational planning and management.

-Omar is a former kick-boxer, and in 2022 he was appointed president of the Pakistan MMA Federation, where he became responsible for the development of mixed martial arts in Pakistan.
+In 2022, Omar was appointed president of the Pakistan MMA Federation, where he became responsible for the development of mixed martial arts in Pakistan.

 In August 2024, he organised Pakistan Combat Week, featuring BRAVE CF 85 and the IMMAF Asian MMA Championship held in Lahore, Pakistan.
 The event, hosted in collaboration with Brave Combat Federation and the International Mixed Martial Arts Federation (IMMAF), was described as the largest international sporting competition held in Pakistan since the 1996 Cricket World Cup and the 2004 South Asian Games.
-It featured over 300 athletes from 18 countries, with Pakistani fighters securing 12 medals, including two golds won by Eman Khan and Bano Butt..
+The event featured over 300 athletes from 18 countries, with Pakistani fighters securing 12 medals, including two golds won by Eman Khan and Bano Butt.
+The event was broadcast in more than 100 countries in 15 languages and reached approximately 30 million viewers.